 Garbage collection services may be suspended for some time.
-Therefore, please keep garbage, including used portable toilet kits, on your home balcony, etc. A notice will be posted as soon as garbage collection services resume, or a temporary common garbage pickup spot has been set.
+Therefore, please keep garbage, including used portable toilet kits, on your home balcony, etc.

 4 Inform your building manager etc. of your contact information if leaving the building to take shelter elsewhere.